-STAR Execution Server Architecture
+STAR Execution Server Routing Architecture

 In an architecture involving multiple datacentre's or environments the execution servers are installed within the datacentre's or separated environments, in this architecture a process can only copy files between agents attached to the same execution server.
 If the processes require access to other agents within Release Automation the execution servers can be connected in a STAR configuration as seen in the following schematic.
 Connecting the Execution servers in this logical arrangement allows any agent to copy files to any other agent.
-As an example if "Agent Node 1" is required to copy a file to "Agent Node 6", "Agent Node 1" will send a request to "Execution Server C" to look up the location of "Agent Node 6" as the Execution Server A", this execution server also does not have a connection to "Agent Node 6" and the request will be passed to "Execution Server E" as "Agent Node 6" is connected to "Execution Server E" this information is passed to "Agent Node1" and a route is defined between the two agents.
+As an example if "Agent Node 1" is required to copy a file to "Agent Node 6", "Agent Node 1" will send a request to "Execution Server C" to look up the location of "Agent Node 6" as the Execution server does not have a connection to "Agent Node 6" the request will be passed to "Execution Server A", this execution server also does not have a connection to "Agent Node 6" and the request will be passed to "Execution Server E" as "Agent Node 6" is connected to "Execution Server E" this information is passed to "Agent Node1" and a route is defined between the two agents.